Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Introduction

 \section{Introduction}

 Simulation has been widely applied in robotics.
-For robotic tasks relying on vast amounts of data, simulation enables researchers to quickly generate large amounts of realistic data, without costly equipment, manual labour, and the risk associated with real-world experiments.
-With growing interest in robotics simulation, well-developed simulation frameworks such as PyBullet \cite{pybullet}, MuJoCo \cite{mujoco}, Drake \cite{drake}, SOFA \cite{SOFA}, NVIDIA Isaac Gym \cite{issac} have been widely used in the robotics community.
-They can simulate dynamic rigid-body, soft-body, vision and laser sensors with varying levels of accuracy and speed.
-However, none of them can simulate tactile sensors which form an irreplaceable part of robotic systems to capture local information such as contact forces \cite{inverseFEM, GelForce}, shapes \cite{tactile_shape} and physical properties \cite{hardness}.
-Recent advancements in vision-based tactile sensors, such as GelSight \cite{retrographic}, \cite{Gelsight}, have made tactile sensing with high spatial resolution and speed possible.
-However, their designs, combining optical and soft-body components, make simulation challenging.
+It enables roboticists to quickly generate large amounts of realistic data, without costly equipment, manual labour, and the risk associated with real-world experiments.
+With growing interest in robot simulation, well-developed simulation frameworks such as Gazebo~\cite{gazebo}, PyBullet \cite{coumans2016pybullet}, MuJoCo \cite{todorov2012mujoco}, Drake \cite{tedrake2019drake}, SOFA \cite{allard2007sofa}, NVIDIA Isaac Gym \cite{makoviychuk2021isaac} have been widely used in the robotics community.
+They can simulate dynamic rigid-body, soft-body, vision and laser sensors with varying levels of accuracy and speed. {However, none of them have integrated simulation of tactile sensing which form an irreplaceable part of robotic systems}.

+Recent advancements in vision-based tactile sensors, such as GelSight \cite{johnson2009retrographic}, \cite{yuan2017gelsight}, have made high-resolution tactile sensing available.